Clearbox-AI/clearbox-synthetic-kit/docs/source/doc_2.md

 In addition to its data generation modules, Clearbox Synthetic Kit includes a high-speed preprocessing module to prepare data for training, as well as an evaluation package designed to assess the informative content and, when necessary, the privacy level of synthetic data.

+Dive into the [Wiki](wiki/wiki_md/intro.md) section to explore everything about the library! 🚀

 ## Installation

 ```shell